kraiz/icecold-peered/README.md

     <FavoriteDirs/>
   </Favorites>
   ```
 * `/opt/share/`, mount anything you want to share below this folder.
+Should match directories of `DCPlusPlus.xml`.
-Should match direcotries of `DCPlusPlus.xml`.
+* `/opt/downloads/`, a place where to store the files you downloaded.
+Should match directories of `DCPlusPlus.xml`.